SealJonny/nextsyncengine/README.md

 ⚠️ **Important: Do NOT change or delete the local and remote root folder or their content while the application is running!**

+### 🚀 Features

+- **Directory-Based Upload**: Seamlessly upload files from a local directory to Nextcloud while preserving a logical folder hierarchy.
+The tool automatically sorts files into nested folders organized by year, month, and day.

+- **Unsorted Upload Option**: Alternatively, upload files in an unsorted manner, where files are uploaded directly to the specified folder without any directory restructuring.

+- **Error Logging**: Detailed logging of any errors or warnings during execution is available in `process.log`, making it easier to troubleshoot issues.

 ### 🔐 Credentials & Settings
 The credential and settings  are stored in a `.env` file.
 Replace the placeholders with your values.